SAHILKUMARSAKSHI/Mega-Project-1---Jarvis/README.md

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-## 📜 License
-This project is for educational purposes as part of the Ultimate Python Course.

 ---